BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 - The OLE Automation server and control aren’t there.
 I haven’t used it in the 21st century, and I don’t suppose anyone has, so it likely won't be revived.  *¡Olé!, como se dice en España*).
 - The cool 2.5 Mac feature that allows you to click right in the Relay Draftsperson to send a relay name to another application (e.g., Emacs) isn't there.
 Maybe it should look for the command line in the Registry (it's in the `info-plist` file on the Mac).
+- Printing (never enabled on the Mac) claims to work, queues a file, but it doesn't print.
 - I have not checked executables into the Repository.
 I may.

 ##### System-wise,